Places to Visit With a Companionship Carer in the Scottish Borders

 1. Abbotsford in Melrose

 Abbotsford, the extraordinary home of the 19th-century author Sir Walter Scott, offers a riveting exploration of history and literature.
 Your companionship carer can assist you through the house tour, providing support on staircases and ensuring you can enjoy each exhibit without worry.
-This bittersweet home captures the imagination and shrouds you in a world of classic elegance while showing you the space that inspired Scott’s greatest works.
+This bittersweet home captures the imagination and immerses you in a world of classic elegance while showing you the space that inspired Scott’s greatest works.

 2. The Beautiful Borders Abbeys

 A visit to the Borders wouldn't be complete without seeing its four famous abbeys: Melrose, Jedburgh, Kelso, and Dryburgh.
 Each unique in its architecture and history, these sacred sites tell a tale of the Borders' turbulent past.
-Your carer can help you navigate these sometimes uneven surfaces and make sure you have a comfortable, stress-free day absorbing the silence and grace of these historical gems.
+Your carer can help you navigate these sometimes uneven surfaces and ensure you have a comfortable, stress-free day absorbing the silence and grace of these historical gems.

 3. Traquair House, Innerleithen

 Steeped in history, Traquair House is the oldest inhabited house in Scotland.
-Your carer can aid you in exploring the house and extensive grounds and gardens at your own pace.
+Your carer can assist you in exploring the house and extensive grounds and gardens at your own pace.
 Whether you’re interested in Scottish royal history, want to see the old brewery, or simply wish to enjoy a leisurely walk in the garden and maze, Traquair House offers an ideal day out.

 4. St Abbs Head National Nature Reserve, Eyemouth

 Revel in the grandeur and beauty of nature at St Abbs Head National Nature Reserve.
 Breathe in the fresh sea air and, if mobility allows, enjoy the various trails which offer breathtaking seaside and cliff views.
 For individuals not keen on walking, a car park near the cliff top provides easy access to fantastic views.
-Your carer can ensure you visit the most accessible view points, and assist with terrain navigation if you choose to explore the trails.
+Your carer can ensure you visit the most accessible viewpoints and assist with terrain navigation if you choose to explore the trails.

 5. Sir Walter Scott's Courtroom, Selkirk